stevebatcup/joan-arc-rock-video/visual tracks.md

 - The band as her soldiers/commanders in armor
 - Fighting as a unit, protecting each other
 - Strategy moments, brotherhood of warriors
+- Joan on the battlefield leading her troops, bloody

 **Color Palette:**
 - Deep oranges, reds, smoky greys